eth-sri/eth-sri.github.io/_newsposts/2021-10-14-workshopDSSS.md

 ---

-[]() Ensuring that our programs behave securely and reliably is a fundamental challenge today.
-The aim of this workshop is to provide insight into the latest research advances.
+[]() Ensuring that our programs behave securely and reliably is a fundamental challenge.
+The aim of this workshop is to provide insight into latest research advances.
 See [website](https://www.sri.inf.ethz.ch/workshop2021) for details.